goharbor/community/proposals/new/opaintegration.md

 ## Abstract
 This proposal introduces an integration between Harbor and the [Open Policy Agent](https://www.openpolicyagent.org/).
 This integration will allow users to evaluate and enforce custom policies on images being stored and retrieved from Harbor.
 Additionally, the integration would also allow a variety of security and compliance enforcement checks to be performed as a part of the build and deploy pipelines by exposing a uniform set of APIs.
-The motivation behind this proposal is the Common Vunerability Schema Specification for the Cloud Native Workload
+The motivation behind this proposal is the Common Vunerability Schema Specification for the Cloud Native Workload.
+Integrating Harbor with OPA will introduce rich policy evaluation capabilities within Harbor in addition to opening up to other potential integrations with the tools for enforcement of IT GRC compliance in the cloud native ecosystem

 ## Background
 Harbor currently has support for scanning images for OS vulnerabilities using the [pluggable scanner framework](https://github.com/goharbor/pluggable-scanner-spec).
 Using the framework, end users can use OS vulnerability scanners of their choice to understand the OS vulnerabilities present within the system.
 However, reporting capabilities of Harbor with respect to the security and compliance posture of the images persisted within it is very minimal and is restricted to providing a summarized aggregate for the High, Medium and Low vulnerabilities within the images.
 There are some other crucial limitations such as: